vnghia1308/avatar-guard/README.md

 * API source: Puaru - [Vina4u](https://vina4u.vn/)
 * Code/Develop/Creator: Vy Nghia

 > Project using PHP API of my server.
-If you dont like, you can delete it!
+If you don't like, you can delete it!

 ## Author contacts
 Twitter: [@phamvynghia](https://twitter.com/phamvynghia)